You can search for your councillor using the ward, name or postcode search.

 - view the key decisions lists

-- search for Leader’s urgent decisions and cabinet members' decisions
+- search for Leader’s urgent decisions and cabinet members' decisions.

 We try to ensure that as much information as possible about the work of these committees is publically available but we have to withhold certain items from publication to protect sensitive information.

-Recordings of council meetings
+Watch live stream or recordings of council meetings

 Stay in touch by signing up to electronic copies of agendas and minutes for individual committees.